 Consulting with students

 Understanding what students think of sustainability and how it applies to their life shapes what we do.
-Next year (2017/18) will be informed by what students said in the 2016 Sustainability Skills survey.

 Environmental policy and annual plan